Suspect is arrested for murder of 11-year-old girl who was abducted and left in ditch 45 years ago

 Now, cops in Newport Beach, California have announced what they've long been waiting for: the arrest of Linda’s suspected killer.
 Police have not officially identified the accused murderer, but they plan to at a press conference Wednesday.

-Authorities put a sketch together of the suspect, but also decided to bring O'Keefe "back to life," to put a face and voice to what otherwise could be like a ghost to many people.
+Authorities put together a sketch of the suspect, but also decided to bring O'Keefe "back to life," to put a face and voice to what otherwise could be like a ghost to many people.

 Officials turned to social media, and tweeted as Linda: “Now, 45 years later, I have a voice again.
 And I have something important to say.
 There’s a new lead in my case: a face.
 A face that comes from DNA that the killer left behind.
 It’s technology that didn’t exist back in 1973, but it might change everything today.”
 Newport Beach police also recreated Linda’s kidnapping and murder on social media.